 One trip to Twentynine Palms was especially memorable to me.
 After a long and uncomfortable flight and an inflight rigging, it was time to jump into Twentynine Palms for a month-long desert training event.
-The reason we jumped in was because if we jumped, the event counted as a joint training event for the Air Force and so the Army did not have pay for the airlift.
-It had been a long, hot flight with some low level flying and we were ready to get out.
-The jump would be at BMNT—Begin Morning Nautical Twilight—and we were jumping in most of the company followed by an air land follow up to off load some of our heavier training gear and supplies for our stay “in the box.”
+The reason we jumped in was that if we jumped, the event counted as a joint training event for the Air Force and so the Army did not have to pay for the airlift.
+It had been a long, hot flight with some low-level flying and we were ready to get out.
+The jump would be at BMNT—Begin Morning Nautical Twilight—and we were jumping in most of the company followed by an air-land follow up to offload some of our heavier training gear and supplies for our stay “in the box.”

-I was the jump master for this jump and we had done an inflight rigging.
+I was the jumpmaster for this jump and we had done an inflight rigging.
 Once we turned inbound, the DZ was easily identified and we got the green light.
 The jump progressed slowly due to some loaded equipment that was causing problems getting to the doors.
-Once both side were “clear to rear”’ I made my exit.
+Once both sides were “clear to rear”’ I made my exit.
 But by the time I got out, I was way down the DZ and far away from everybody else.

 …and I passed out.